-“Youth Encounter exists because we believe every person will encounter their God-given potential to live life wide open when they know they belong and believe in their true value.”
+“Youth Encounter exists because we believe every person will encounter their God-given potential to live life wide open when they know they belong and believe in their true value.” - Mary and Joel

-With 450 people engaging in eight different programmes the organisation offers, this dream of creating a space where young people can belong and live life wide open has become a reality for Mary and Joel.
+With 450 people engaging in the eight different programmes the organisation offers, this dream of creating a space where young people can belong and live life wide open has become a reality for Mary and Joel.
 Not only does the organisation work with many at-risk youth, but also young people from more affluent homes who just need somewhere to belong.

 Youth Encounter is a registered charity, fully funded by grants, generous sponsors, donations, fundraising events and our own social enterprise which operates specifically to raise funds.
-We currently have four full time staff and over 50 volunteers; Youth Encounter volunteers carry the same passion for seeing young people having a good time, finding their identity, being pushed outside their comfort zone and opening up to one another in a safe environment.
+We currently have four staff and over 50 volunteers; Youth Encounter volunteers carry the same passion for seeing young people having a good time, finding their identity, being pushed outside their comfort zone and opening up to one another in a safe environment.
 Many of these volunteers have been impacted by Youth Encounter's programmes, growing up in this vibrant community throughout their teenage years.
 These volunteers now want to give back and be a leader, mentor and good example to other young people who are in a similar situation to where they once were.